noahhefner/nhefner_pygame_menus/README.md

 ![Screenshot One](/screenshots/home.PNG)

 ### About These Modules
 This menu system is built using pygames existing modules.
-GUI elements are represented using pygame's Sprite module.
+GUI elements are represented using pygames Sprite module.

 Here is a list of the tools provided by nhefner_pygame_menus:

 **ButtonPicture:** This class provides functionality for a button represented by a picture.
-The user can use the add_action method on this class to attatch callback functions that will be executed when this button is pressed.
+The user can use the add_action method on this class to attach callback functions that will be executed when this button is pressed.

 **ButtonText:** This class provides functionality for a button represented by text (string).
-The user can use the add_action method on this class to attatch callback functions that will be executed when this button is pressed.
+The user can use the add_action method on this class to attach callback functions that will be executed when this button is pressed.

 **Picture:** This class allows for adding images to the menu system.
 It has none of the capabilities of ButtonPicture and is purely for aesthetic purposes.